zaphar/ucg/docsite/site/content/reference/statements.md

 ### Assert Statements

-The assert statement defines an expression that must evaluate to either true or false.
+The assert statement defines an expression that must evaluate to tuple with an ok field that is either true or false and a desc field that is a string.
 Assert statements are noops except during a validation compile.
 They give you a way to assert certains properties about your data and can be used as a form of unit testing for your configurations.
-It starts with the `assert` keyword followed by a valid block of UCG statements delimited by `|` characters.
-The final statement in the block must evaluate to a boolean expression.
+It starts with the `assert` keyword followed by a valid ucg expression.

 ```
-assert |
+assert {
-    host == "www.example.com";
+    ok = host == "www.example.com",
-|;
+    desc = "Host is www.example.com",
+};

-assert |
+assert {
-    select qa, 443, {
+    ok = select qa, 443, {
       qa = 80,
       prod = 443,
-    } == 443;
+    } == 443,
-|;
+    desc = "select default was 443",
+};
 ```

 Assert statements are only evaluated when running the `ucg test` command.
 That